 Mushroom, Green Pepper, and Feta Breakfast Casserole

 Make this delicious Mushroom, Green Pepper, and Feta Breakfast Casserole on the weekend and eat it all week!
-And this low-carb breakfast casserole is also meatless and gluten-free.
+And this breakfast idea with only 5 net carbs is perfect for a meatless breakfast that’s also gluten-free.

-This Mushroom, Green Pepper, and Feta Breakfast Casserole is something I first made years ago, and this combination for a meatless breakfast casserole is still one of my favorites.
-When I first made this recipe I liked using 18 eggs for a breakfast casserole like this, but now I prefer more veggies and cheese and a little less egg.
-Breakfast casseroles are a great way to use leftover vegetables, so if you have anything in the fridge that might go well with mushrooms, bell peppers and feta, go ahead and throw it in!
-And I think this type of dish is a great Meatless Recipe for dinner as well!
+When I first made this I used 18 eggs, but now I prefer more veggies and cheese and a little less egg.
+And breakfast casseroles are always a great way to use leftover vegetables, so if you have anything in the fridge that might go well with mushrooms, peppers and feta, go ahead and throw it in!
+I hope you enjoy try this if you like these ingredients.